-This quick and easy Vegan Quinoa Breakfast Bowl recipe is absolutely delicious and full of amazing health benefits.
-It offers a complete source of plant-based protein, healthy fats, and dietary fiber.
+This quick and easy vegan quinoa breakfast bowl is absolutely delicious and full of amazing health benefits.
+It offers a complete source of plant-based protein, healthy fats and dietary fiber.
 It's a cozy, nutritious and filling breakfast and a protein-rich alternative to oatmeal.

-If you are looking to switch up your oatmeal bowl routine, this is another cozy and delicious breakfast option.
+If you are looking to switch up your oatmeal bowl routine, this is another option!
 It's quick and easy to make on busy mornings and just so satisfying and delicious.
-This simple recipe provides over 15 grams of protein and over 9 grams of dietary fiber.
-And, that is without the toppings (hemp seeds, nut or seed butter and fruit).
-Whenever I eat a bowl I'm perfectly full and energized.

 - Fiber for lasting energy.

-- Antioxidant-packed produce to increase your daily fruit and veggie intake.
-For produce, opt for seasonal varieties.
+- Antioxidant-packed produce to increase my daily fruit and veggie intake.

-One of my main pantry staples is quinoa.
+Quinoa is definitely a pantry staple in my house.
 It's inexpensive, easy to store and prepare, and since it absorbs flavor wonderfully, it's also really versatile.
-It also adds a great, fluffy texture to many of my favorite dishes.
+It adds fluffy texture to many of my favorite dishes.

-Quinoa is filling and nutritious; it's loaded with fiber (over five grams in one serving!) and is considered a complete protein with all eight essential amino acids.
-It actually has more protein than any other grain, which is so important for vegans!
-Quinoa is also a good source of folate, magnesium, iron, phosphorous, and many phytochemicals in addition to containing calcium, potassium, copper, and zinc.
+Quinoa loaded with fiber (over five grams in one serving!) and is considered a complete protein with all nine essential amino acids.
+It actually has more protein than any other grain, which is why I find quinoa is so perfect for vegans!

-I hope you make it, and if you do, please tag me on Instagram so I can see!
+I hope you make it, and if you do, please tag me @eatingbyelaine so I can see!
 You can also leave a review on this post, which helps me out SO much as I continue to develop and share recipes.

-You can watch me make it in a quick video here.
+Watch me make it in a quick video here!

 - Yield: 1 1x